Derpius/pythonsourceserver/README.md

 ## Usage
 A `SourceServer` object acts as a connection to a Source engine server, with its own socket.
 To instantiate a new `SourceServer` object, simply pass it a connection string in the form `ipv4:port`, the object will attempt to get the server's info, and if the connection fails after max retries, raises a `SourceError`.
-Note, all errors that are expected are raised as `SourceError`, which closes the server object's socket when raised.
+Note, all errors that are expected are raised as `SourceError`, which marks the server as closed, but does not actually close the socket so the connection can be re-established.

 The information regarding a server is retrieved each time you access the `.info` property, and is a dictionary in the form `"info_type": "value"`.
 Any attempts to set the `.info` property will result in an `AttributeError`.